humanlayer/genai-the-good-parts/02-chats-and-prompting-techniques/README.md

 ## Assignment

-Pick one of your favorite social media or blog content creators, and write a few-shot prompt/script that teaches the LLM to mimic their style, and produces a new post that matches the style.
+Pick one of your favorite social media or blog content creators and write a few-shot prompt/script that teaches the LLM to mimic their style.
+Aim to produce a new post that matches the style.

 ## Next Steps

 From here, you're ready to start learning about [Function and Tool Calling](../03-intro-to-tool-calling/README.md).

-## Aside - Instruct Tuning and ChatML
+## Aside: Instruct Tuning and ChatML

 Understanding the evolution of language models helps in crafting more effective prompts.